Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls *.[jp]*
 ```

-In Linux, file names and the commands that operate upon them in Linux are case-sensitive.
+In Linux, file names and the commands that operate upon them are case-sensitive.
 So to list all the files in the pwd whose names contain periods followed by an uppercase *or* lowercase J or P, you could type this:

 ```bash
 ls *.[jpJP]*